 There are mainly three types of design patterns:

 These design patterns are all about class instantiation or object creation.
 These patterns can be further categorized into Class-creational patterns and object-creational patterns.
 While class-creation patterns use inheritance effectively in the instantiation process, object-creation patterns use delegation effectively to get the job done.

-Creational design patterns are Factory Method, Abstract Factory, Builder, Singleton, Object Pool, Prototype and Singleton.
+Creational design patterns are the Factory Method, Abstract Factory, Builder, Singleton, Object Pool, and Prototype.

 These design patterns are about organizing different classes and objects to form larger structures and provide new functionality.

 Structural design patterns are Adapter, Bridge, Composite, Decorator, Facade, Flyweight, Private Class Data, and Proxy.

 1) When 2 interfaces are not compatible with each other and want to establish a relationship between them through an adapter it’s called an adapter design pattern.
 The adapter pattern converts the interface of a class into another interface or class that the client expects, i.e adapter lets classes work together that could not otherwise because of incompatibility. so in these types of incompatible scenarios, we can go for the adapter pattern.

 Behavioral patterns are about identifying common communication patterns between objects and realizing these patterns.

 Behavioral patterns are Chain of responsibility, Command, Interpreter, Iterator, Mediator, Memento, Null Object, Observer, State, Strategy, Template method, Visitor